andreatitolo/11ty_blog/content/about/index.md

 ---
 # About

-_Note: this page, as most of the website, is still a work in progress._

 I am Andrea (he/him), an archaeologist with a lot (maybe too many) interests.

 {% image "./about.webp", "A half-body picture of me on a bridge.
 Water underneath and colored houses in the background", "img-centered", "100vw" %}